-The student has the right to appeal any decision made by his/her Preliminary Examination Committee or Supervisory Committee to the SCS Curriculum Committee.
-This appeal should be done in a timely fashion, preferably within one week of the action/decision.
-The student should prepare a written appeal document which must contain (i) a description of the action or decision, including dates and individuals involved, and (ii) a statement of the resolution sought with justification.
-The appeal document should be given to the Director of Graduate Studies who will arrange for a meeting of the Curriculum Committee; the Curriculum Committee must meet concerning this appeal within one week if the appeal is made within the academic year.
+The student has the right to appeal any decision made by his/her Preliminary Examination Committee or Supervisory Committee to the DSC Graduate Committee.
+This appeal should be done in a timely fashion, preferably within two weeks of the action/decision.
+The student should prepare a written apeal document which must contain (i) a description of the action or decision, including dates and individuals involved, and (ii) a statement of the resolution sought with justification.
+The appeal document should be given to the Associate Chair for Graduate Studies who will arrange for a meeting of the Graduate Committee; the Committee must meet concerning this appeal within one week if the appeal is made within the academic year.
 Confidentiality should be exercised during the entire appeals process.
 A student will not suffer a punitive action or decision for having pursued an appeal.